-With the holidays just around the corner, it’s time to think about decorating the Christmas tree.
+With the holidays just around the corner, it’s time to think about decorating with a tree.
 With its many advantages, an artificial tree may be the perfect choice for you.

 Once you’ve decided an artificial Christmas tree is right for you, start by purchasing a quality tree.
 The number of tips and lights are important to get that full, natural look.
 Earl May’s selection of Christmas trees are custom built with stronger wire, more tips, and more lights.

 Now, on to shaping your artificial Christmas Tree.

 Check out this short video on how to set up your artificial tree this holiday season.
 Create a life-like look with these tips and tricks!

 Following these steps will give you the most realistic, “straight out of the woods” tree as possible.

 - Make sure all the lights work by plugging in each section of lights.
 We suggest keeping them plugged in while you are shaping.
 This will allow you to quickly locate an issue, should something happen while you are shaping the tree.